HycinthD/erosion--dilation/README.md

 2. OpenCV
 ## Algorithm:
 ### Step1:
+Apply the dilation operation on the image using cv2.dilate() with the same structuring element.
+Dilation will increase the size of the white regions (text) in the image, effectively reversing the effect of erosion

 ### Step2:
 Initialize a blank image (100 pixels high and 400 pixels wide) using NumPy.
 The image should be a single-channel (grayscale) array filled with zeros (black).